jcoreNL/spring-4.3-exam-notes/README.md

 ### What is a security context?

 ### In which order do you have to write multiple intercept-url's?
+Intercept-URL patterns are always evaluated in the order they are defined.
+Thus it is important that more specific patterns are defined higher in the list than less specific patterns.

 ### How is a Principal defined?